FernandoLab/2016_Anderson_et_al_JAM_Acclimation/README.md

 To recreate the anlaysis used in the Anderson et al. manuscript, "Adaptation of the rumen microbiota during a finishing study", there are two steps (follow the guidelines below).
-All of the commands to generate the manuscript outputs have been ran on Mac OS X (10.9 but others systems will work I believe).
+All of the commands to generate the manuscript outputs have been ran on Mac OS X 10.9 (others systems should work fine) with 8 GB RAM.
 No root access is needed.
-This should all work in a linux enviornmnet as well if you use a linux version of USEARCH.
-The only two dependencies I believe are X11 (remember if logging onto a server) and perl, which comes on all Mac and linux systems and to my knowledge, the version shouldn't matter for running the few custom scripts here.
+This should all work in a linux enviornmnet as well if you use a linux version of USEARCH and the miniconda package manager [download page](http://conda.pydata.org/miniconda.html).
+The only two dependencies I believe are X11 (remember if logging onto a server) and perl (version shouldnt matter).

-  1. Run the bash script to create a virtual enironment and download/install the following programs **LOCALLY** with the conda package manager.
-This helps to recreate the same enivronment I used.
+  1. Run the bash script to create a virtual enironment and download/install programs **LOCALLY** with the conda package manager.
+This will recreate the same enivronment I used.
-    + Python
-    + QIIME
-    + FASTX
-    + Mothur
-    + USEARCH
-    + R
-    + R Markdown file to render

   2. Render the R Markdown file with knitR to recreate the workflow and outputs.